ascoolarobban/mSmart_retur/README.md

 - [Thanks](#thanks)
 - [Copyright and license](#copyright-and-license)
 ---
-## How to:
-- Open up folder.
-- go to "Dist" folder.
-- move "main" to dock or into applications folder
-- Doubble click and voila'

 ## Use Case
 Fill out a pdf template with input fields an checkboxes.
 The os will later open the filled pdf and open it for you to print/e-mail.